 Our Board consists of eight directors, five of whom are the Company's independent directors.
 All of the directors serving on our standing committees are independent.
 Our board's average age is below the average for companies our size and our average tenure is within leading shareholders guidelines.
 Our board has become steadily more diverse and independent and all directors are shareholders.
 Our Board has the ability to decrease or increase its size to no less than five or up to thirteen directors, respectively.
 Seven of our directors are elected by our shareholders and one director is appointed by the Company's Allocation Member.
 The Board is divided into three classes serving staggered three-year terms.
 The terms of office of Classes I, II and III expire at different times in annual succession, with one class being elected at each annual meeting of shareholders.
 Messrs.
 Bottiglieri and Burns are Class II directors and are up for re-election at this year's Annual Meeting.
 Mr. Edwards and Ms. McCoy are Class I directors and will serve until the 2022 Annual Meeting of Shareholders.
-Messrs.
-Day, Enterline and Ewing are Class III directors and will serve until the 2021 Annual Meeting of Shareholders.
 Pursuant to the LLC Agreement, the Company's Allocation Member has the right to appoint one director to the Board.
 Mr. Sabo, our chief executive officer, is currently serving as a director appointed by the Allocation Member.
 Any appointed director will not be required to stand for election by the shareholders.